 3.3 Did the agency provide financial and other resources to help city, county, and state governments or other grantees build their evaluation capacity (including technical assistance funds for data and evidence capacity building)?

-- In June 2021, IES announced its most recent state-focused grant program, ALN 84.305S: Using Longitudinal Data to Support State Education Recovery Policymaking.
-As part of this program, the Institute of Education Sciences (IES) supports state agencies’ use of their state’s education longitudinal data systems as they and local education agencies reengage their students after the disruptions caused by COVID-19.
-State agencies can apply for these grants, on their own or in collaboration with other organizations, to support research to inform their decisions regarding issues, programs, and policies related to learning acceleration and recovery.
-The maximum award is $1 million over three years.
+- In June 2021, IES announced ALN 84.305S: Using Longitudinal Data to Support State Education Recovery Policymaking.
+As part of this program, IES supports state agencies’ use of their state’s education longitudinal data systems as they and local education agencies reengage their students after the disruptions caused by COVID-19.
+The maximum award is $1,000,000 over three years.
 Examples of recent (FY21 and FY22) grantees include state education agencies in Delaware, Massachusetts, Montana, North Carolina, Oregon, Pennsylvania, Tennessee, Texas, and Virginia.